call us today

 A wide variety of activity is criminalized as “stalking,” including “cyberstalking.”
 It is possible to be arrested and charged due to false accusations, or a misunderstanding of seemingly innocent behavior.
 Phone calls, text messages, notes, gifts, and social media posts can all be criminalized as “stalking.”
 You may even face felony charges if there is already a protective order in place, the accuser is under the age of 16, or the accuser claims that violent threats were made.

 Being charged with stalking in Florida can be a difficult, time-consuming experience.
 The qualified stalking and cyberstalking defense lawyers of the Galigani Law Firm in Gainesville have nearly 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case to defeat charges of stalking, such as accusations of cyberstalking.
-Dean Galigani is Board Certified for professionalism and expertise in Criminal Trial Law, and is experienced in all areas of criminal defense, including charges of stalking and cyberstalking accusations.

 If you have been arrested for or face charges of stalking in Alachua County, Marion County, Levy County, Gilchrist County, Columbia County, Baker County, Bradford County, or Union County, put the many years of experience and criminal defense specialization of the Galigani Law Firm behind you and your case.
 Your first consultation concerning your Gainesville stalking or cyberstalking case with Galigani Law Firm is free, so call (352) 375-0812 today to plan an appointment.